10 Tips for Managing Your Weight with Diabetesby Allison Bush Editor

 Consider weight loss surgery

 A procedure known as bariatric surgery has been very helpful in producing rapid weight loss and improving insulin and glucose levels in people with diabetes.
-A new study has even shown that bariatric surgery may be more effective in reversing diabetes than intensive lifestyle or medication intervention in patients with only mild to moderate obesity.
+A 2016 study has even shown that bariatric surgery may be more effective in reversing diabetes than intensive lifestyle or medication intervention in patients with only mild to moderate obesity.

 Have realistic weight loss expectations